devandutta/TaxEstimator/README.md

 states' tax brackets for multiple years.
   * Taxee also has their own [API](https://taxee.io).

-* The JSON library I used was [json-simple] (https://github.com/fangyidong/json-simple).
+* The JSON library I used was [json-simple](https://github.com/fangyidong/json-simple).